O Beijo do Vampiro: Protagonists

 Bóris' teenage son and also a vampire.
 His true name is Attila Vladesco.
-He is the son of Bóris and his vampiress wife Marie but she died and in order to protect him and get close to Lívia, he switched him with Lívia's true son and he was raised as one of her children.
+He is the son of Bóris and the human Marie but she died and in order to protect him from Mina and get close to Lívia, he switched him with Lívia's true son and he was raised as one of her children.
 When reaching the age of 13, he mutates into one of the undead as the heir of Bóris, however because of his loving personality, he doesn't become evil as his father expected, much to his chagrin and turns into a sort of "good vampire".
 When learning of each other, Jackie hates Bóris for making him what he is and is distrustful of him because he knows Bóris wants Zeca's adopted mother Lívia, but as the series progressed, Zeca learns to love his father and admire his good personality traits, but still defies him.

 Zeca never drinks blood or attacks humans but he has no problem when he uses his vampiric powers to impress anyone.
 He has super strength, can shapeshift into a bat or a wolf, can control his own shadow, can teleport, has telepathy and knows some few tricks but still his powers are not even a match to his father, but at one point he banished Martha Morta to Hell for a time before she returned a little bit pissed after a few seconds.
 He is even blessed by the angel Ezekiel, he can withstand sunlight without harm and enter churches or blessed houses.
 He is perhaps the only vampire who doesn't exhibit the evil behavior of other vampires in the series.
 Zeca has romantic feelings for a human girl called Liz and is afraid if she finds out about him, when Bóris suggested to mutate her into a vampiress, Zeca becomes disgusted and angry, and refuses to let that happen.

 In the final battle, Zeca helps his father who was mortally wounded by Nosferatu, and with the angel Ezekiel's help, they destroy Nosferatu.
 Zeca takes his father to his crypt, and weeps as he dies in his arms.
 Zeca tells his father he loved him so much, giving peace to Bóris in his death.
 Boris told Zeca, with his death, the vampiric power to sustain Zeca would be gone and he would become human.
 In the end, Zeca resumed his new life with his family to live happily after.
 His fate is unknown, because it is revealed Bóris survived his death, and it is unknown if Zeca will return to being a vampire.